Real Sociedad Cantera: Background and structure

-Real Sociedad's good standing in La Liga since being promoted back in 2010 – including qualifying for the 2013–14 UEFA Champions League – was achieved using a large proportion of homegrown players, with the vast majority of those hailing from the local region (which has a population of just 715,000, a small catchment area for an elite football club, and with that potential pool of talent drained further by frequent swoops for the best youngsters by Athletic Bilbao), indicating a high standard of coaching and development of the young players at their disposal.
-A notable exception to this local focus was Antoine Griezmann from France who was integrated into the setup at a young age after his potential was identified by Real staff at an event; in 2014 he left the club for a transfer fee of €30 million.

-The core of boys from the Gipuzkoa region are first introduced into the Zubieta Alevín teams at around 10 years of age and advance by an age group every season through Infantil, Cadete and Juvenil levels.
-The players who are retained by Real after their Juvenil A spell (aged about 17) would typically join Real Sociedad C – a 2016 addition to the club structure – with that squad normally expanded further with some signings from the regions's youth clubs such as Antiguoko, a small San Sebastián team who regularly challenge the professional youth teams for the title in their División de Honor group.
+Having been monitored at partner teams, a core of boys from the Gipuzkoa province are first introduced into Infantil level of the Zubieta system at around 12 years of age – this is later then most other clubs in Spain who typically have Benjamín (under 9/10) and/or Alevín (under 11/12) groups – and advance every season through Cadete and Juvenil levels.
+The players who are retained by Real after their Juvenil A spell (aged about 17) would typically join Real Sociedad C – a 2016 addition to the club structure – with that squad normally augmented further with some signings from the region's youth clubs such as Antiguoko, a small San Sebastián team who regularly challenge the professional youth teams for the title in their División de Honor group.
 The players usually spend one or two seasons at Real C before the best are promoted to the reserve team Sanse and then on to the senior team when considered ready to do so.

+A notable exception to this local focus was Antoine Griezmann from eastern France who was integrated into the setup at a young age after his potential was identified by Real staff at an event; in 2014 he left the club for a transfer fee of €30 million.
 In addition to Griezmann, the Real Sociedad youth system produced three other players during the 2010s who commanded large transfer windfalls when they departed: Asier Illarramendi moved to Real Madrid in July 2013 for €32.2 million only to return two years later for around half that amount; in January 2018, Iñigo Martínez signed for rivals Athletic Bilbao after they paid his €32 million release clause fee; in July of that year, Álvaro Odriozola also moved to Real Madrid for a fee reported to be €30 million plus €5 million of conditional add-ons.

+After a period in the early 2020s without further big sales but with onfield success at senior level under head coach Imanol Alguacil (himself a product of the academy as both a player and staff member who integrated numerous canteranos into his squads), the sale of homegrown Martín Zubimendi in the summer of 2025 brought an income of around €60 million into the club.
+That year the B-team, composed almost entirely of academy graduates, were promoted to the Segunda División, which they had also achieved in 2021.